ChiangF1943/Electronics/README.md

-**The lower-board of ZJUDancer in 2018, designed by Jiang Chaofeng.**
+**The lower-board of ZJUDancer in 2019, designed by Jiang Chaofeng.**

-**Due to the use of NVIDIA JETSON TX1/TX2, new lower-board is designed as below.**
+**Lower-board is nearly removed last and TX1 controls motors directly through USB-UART-RS485.
+However, due to the massive delay time in IMU data and motor data reading by upper-computer, the concept of lower-board is used again.
+Core module is replaced by Motor module.**

 ---